 One of the most common techniques for delivery of RNPs is electroporation (A in the figure above), which generates pores in the cell membrane, allowing for entry of the RNP into the cytoplasm.
 In addition to the use of this technique in cell culture, it has also been applied to genome editing of mouse zygotes, through a process known as CRISPR-EZ (CRISPR RNP Electroporation of Zygotes) (Chen et al. 2016).
 For CRISPR experiments that involve HDR, electroporation can be combined with cell-type specific reagents in a technique known as nucleofection, which forms pores in the nuclear membrane, allowing for entry of a DNA template.

-Multiple methods have been developed to enable Cas9-gRNA RNP-based genome editing in vivo.
-Though these techniques are in the early stages of development, they may serve as the basis for the use of CRISPR to treat genetic diseases.
-David Liu’s Lab has demonstrated the use of cationic lipid-mediated methods (B in the figure above) to deliver Cas9-gRNA RNPs to hair cells in the mouse inner ear (Zuris et al. 2015).
+Other techniques, such as lipid-mediated transfection (B in the figure above), are in the early stages of development.
+David Liu’s Lab has demonstrated the use of cationic lipid-mediated methods to deliver Cas9-gRNA RNPs to hair cells in the mouse inner ear (Zuris et al. 2015).
 A more targeted approach using RNPs has recently been described in vitro, with the hope of eventually using this method for in vivo applications.
 This technique utilizes Cas9 proteins harboring receptor ligands (C in the figure above), which result in the internalization of Cas9-gRNA RNPs by specific cell types (Rouet et al. 2018).
 This was accomplished using a Cas9 mutant (Cas9M1C/C80S) that harbors two surface exposed cysteines, including the native C547, allowing for ligation to pyridyl disulfide-activated ligands.

 Due to the concerns of off-target mutations and transgene integration in crops, delivery of Cas9-gRNA RNPs to plants, as an alternative to plasmid based techniques, has been an area of intense study.
 Two methods to accomplish this are Polyethylene Glycol (PEG) mediated transfection of protoplasts and biolistic bombardment of immature embryos (Liang et al. 2017).
 PEG-mediated methods, while technically less difficult to perform, often show low efficiency, while biolistic bombardment, which can have high efficiency, requires specialized equipment, such as a gene gun.
 Depending on the nature of the experiment, it is up to the researcher to determine which method is most appropriate for a given experiment.